Receiving API Notifications

-Write callbacks within your application to handle Transactive events.
+Write callbacks within your application to handle Transactive event notifications and use the webhooks endpoint to register/define them with the Transactive API.

-For each event of interest, specify the following details, in particular the endpoint URL of the callback code that handles it.
+For each event of interest, specify the following details, in particular the URL of your callback endpoint that handles it.

 - Name - user-supplied